asapdiscovery/asap-fitness.github.io/contributing.md

 # Contributing

-[`dms-vep.github.io`](dms-vep.github.io) is a repository for deep mutational scanning (DMS) studies with a focus on viral entry proteins (VEPs).
+[`dms-vep.org`](https://dms-vep.org) is a repository for deep mutational scanning (DMS) studies with a focus on viral entry proteins (VEPs).
 The site contains a series of write-ups on individual deep mutational scanning experiments for a variety of viruses and conditions.
 This guide contains instructions for how to contribute your experimental write-ups.

 There are three parts to this guide:

 1. [Getting Started](#getting-started): How to add a new write-up and view the updated website.
 2. [Writing Markdown](#writing-markdown): How to take advantage of the VitePress markdown interpreter.
-3. [Style Guide](style-guide): How to structure your experimental write-ups.
+3. [Style Guide](#style-guide): How to structure your experimental write-ups.

 ## Getting Started

-[`dms-vep.github.io`](dms-vep.github.io) is based on the static site generator [VitePress](https://vitepress.dev/) with some additional custom components written in [Vue](https://vuejs.org/).
+[`dms-vep.org`](https://dms-vep.org) is based on the static site generator [VitePress](https://vitepress.dev/) with some additional custom components written in [Vue](https://vuejs.org/).
 This allows you to create fully functional web pages using [Markdown](https://www.markdownguide.org/) documents.
 To add a new page to the site, you simply create a markdown document in the correct directory and make a pull request to [the website repository on GitHub](https://github.com/dms-vep/dms-vep.github.io).
 Below are detailed instructions on how to do this.

 ### Setting up to contribute